Do vegans eat butter? What about margarine?

 What does palm oil have to do with vegan butter?

 Notably, several brands of plant-based butter contain this oil.
 Nutiva says its products are responsibly sourced and sustainably produced in its Red Palm Oil FAQ section.
-Melt Organic uses Rainforest Alliance Certified oil.

 Unfortunately, not all brands talk about the use of it in their products.
+Melt Organic used to use Rainforest Alliance Certified oil and addressed it in on their website, but the information has since been removed.

 There are conflicting opinions on this subject, too.
 Technically, palm oil is a vegan product.
 It has overlapping ethical, environmental, and humanitarian issues surrounding its production.